 Let’s now consider how to do Self Assessment tax (UK) and how to file your return with HMRC.
 As part of this SA tax return guide, it is important to be aware that the more sources of income you have will depend on how complicated your personal financial affairs are.

 When you complete your SA tax return, there are various sections to fill in:

 - Your primary employment gross salary and tax as shown on form P60.
 If you have your own business and pay yourself a salary, your accountant should have sent form P60 to you.
 Also, you will need a copy of the form P11D from your employer if you were provided with any Benefits in Kind.
 If you have any benefits through your own company, your accountant should have sent a copy of form P11D to you in June or July. * As an aside, if you have worked at several different employers in the past and have various pension schemes from former employers dotted around, something that you may be interested in is pension consolidation.

 - The pay and tax details that you receive from a second job.
 Or the details of any income from previous employment.
-These details show on the end-of-year P60 form or final payslip in the tax year.
-If this is the first year you are to complete Self Assessment, it could be your salary and tax shown on your P45 form from your previous employer.
+Basically, these details show on the end-of-year P60 form or final payslip in the tax year.
+In addition, if this is the first year you are to complete Self Assessment (HMRC), you will need your salary and tax shown on your P45 form from your previous employer if you did not receive a P60.
 You will have received a P45 form shortly after leaving your former employer.

 - Redundancy lump payment from a former employer.

 Further items that may go on to your HMRC SA tax return